We Have Never Been Sophisticated: Pragmatic Considerations

 Where does this leave us?
 On the one hand, we have argued that there is no meaningful distinction between ``reduction" and ``internal sophistication" in the context of physical theories, and that ``symplectic reduction" means something different to either of these.
 On the other hand, there do seem to be important differences between different formulations of theories that have been concocted to remove structure---including differences between formulations that have been labelled ``sophisticated'' vs. ``reduced'' in the literature.
 Indeed, as we mentioned in the introduction, some authors, Dewar included, have argued that ``sophisticated" theories can have explanatory advantages over their reduced alternatives.
 Is there some alternative distinction that grounds the intuition that there is a meaningful difference between theories that the terms ``sophisticated'' and ``reduced'' were supposed to capture?

-Ultimately, we think that any such attempt will have to take into account pragmatic and context-dependent considerations.
-The terms ``sophistication" and ``reduction" at best track some of the heuristic considerations connected to symmetry and structure that go into formulating a physical theory, but these considerations should not be taken to be universal, nor can they be defined on purely formal grounds.
+Ultimately, we think that any such attempt will have to take into account pragmatic and context-dependent considerations, rather than a formal difference of the sort the reduction/sophistication distinction aims for.\footnote{Background philosophical commitments might also matter, such as when 17th century physicists preferred relationist or mechanist theories on apparently \emph{a priori} grounds.
+We are neutral on whether these are ``pragmatic'' considerations (e.g., a demand for intelligibility) or non-pragmatic, but we allow that they do sometimes matter in practice, and simply note that they, too, do not track formal differences of the sort at issue here.} The terms ``sophistication" and ``reduction" at best track some of the heuristic considerations connected to symmetry and structure that go into formulating a physical theory, but these considerations should not be taken to be universal, nor can they be defined on purely formal grounds.

 One way to see some of the pragmatic reasons for removing structure in one way over another draws from a distinction made from \citet{BradleySoph}.
-Bradley argues that there are pragmatic, representational, advantages to those theories that Dewar, and others, have characterized as sophisticated, which she captures through a notion that she calls ``auxiliary structure".
+Bradley argues that there are representational advantages to those theories that Dewar, and others, have characterized as sophisticated, which she captures through a notion that she calls ``auxiliary structure".
 Roughly, the idea is that although the \textit{invariant} content of a sophisticated and reduced theory is the same (what \citet{BradleySoph} calls the ``theoretical structure"), there might be some quantities that one can distinguish in a model of the sophisticated theory that one cannot distinguish in the corresponding reduced model.
 The ability to distinguish such quantities is attributed to the fact that the sophisticated theory has some ``auxiliary structure" that the reduced theory lacks.

 Although \citet{BradleySoph} takes for granted the distinction between sophistication and reduction that we have criticized here, we think that the notion of ``auxiliary structure'' can still be valuable.
 The reason is that we can understand having more auxiliary structure not as tracking a general formal property of a theory -- as the notions of ``sophisticated'' and ``reduced'' are supposed to do -- but rather as tracking a (context-relative) difference that can be drawn between theories that may be pragmatically important.